ros-navigation/docs.nav2.org/concepts/index.rst

 This is done because of the wide variety of behavior actions that may be created which cannot have a single simple interface to share.
 The behavior server also contains a costmap subscriber to the local costmap, receiving real-time updates from the controller server, to compute its tasks.
 We do this to avoid having multiple instances of the local costmap which are computationally expensive to duplicate.

+The route server does not contain multiple "routing algorithms" like the planner or controller servers.
+Instead, it computes a route using a navigation graph using a set of plugins for scoring edges in the graph, parsing graph files, and performing operations along the route, if necessary.
+Rather than freespace planning, this computes a route using a graph that can be generated to represent lanes, areas the robot is allowed to navigate, a teach-and-repeat route, urban roadways, and more.

 Alternatively, since the BT nodes are trivial plugins calling an action, new BT nodes can be created to call other action servers with other action types.
 It is advisable to use the provided servers if possible at all times.